userabhijit/simple-server-using-python-/README.md

 - Make sure you have write permissions in the project folder
 - Try running as administrator (Windows) or with sudo (Mac/Linux)

+**"Uploads folder issues"**
+- The `uploads/` folder is automatically created when first needed
+- This folder is excluded from git (contains user data, not source code)
+- If you need to reset: stop the server, delete `uploads/` folder, restart

 ### Technical Issues:

 **Import errors:**